 At the time of this writing, PyroFalkon has just released episode 14 of his Socialism Challenge Let’s Play series.
 I have seen the first 13 episodes.
 In episode 1, he explains the rules of the challenge while building his Sims’ starting house.
 (He didn’t record the process of creating his Sims, which makes total sense from a time and tedium standpoint.)
 Episode 2, however, is where the fun really begins.

 I would say that PyroFalkon designed the challenge pretty well.
 The only thing he’s had to decide in the middle, really, is whether or not to use lifetime rewards points.
 He took input from his YouTube commenters on that one and the general consensus was no, though one person suggested only buying lifetime rewards if you could afford the same reward for everyone.
 I think that’s the sort of thing that makes for a great optional rule.
-It’s in keeping with some of the thinking behind certain established rules, but at odds with the thinking behind other established rules (in this case, all the bedrooms are the same vs. selling any items received as gifts to avoid advantages).
+It’s in keeping with some of the thinking behind certain established rules, but at odds with others.

-Other than that, all I really have to say at this point is that it’s an interesting idea for a challenge and watching PyroFalkon’s Let’s Plays as he tries it out has been entertaining.
-He’s good at voicing his thoughts while he plays, and his constant commentary is both entertaining and enlightening — he knows the game very well and explains the reasoning behind certain decisions as he carries them out.
+Other than that, all I really have to say at this point is that it’s an interesting idea for a challenge.
+Watching PyroFalkon’s Let’s Plays as he tries it out has been entertaining.
+He’s good at voicing his thoughts while he plays, and his constant commentary is both entertaining and enlightening.
+He knows the game very well and explains the reasoning behind certain decisions as he carries them out.
 If you’re into this sort of thing, I recommend checking it out.

 Edited on November 5, 2012 because someone pointed out to PyroFalkon that there are 13 conventional career tracks, including the music track.